japila-books/apache-spark-internals/docs/scheduler/MapOutputTracker.md

 serializeMapStatuses decides whether to return the output array (of the output stream) or use a broadcast variable based on the size of the byte array.

-If the size of the result byte array is the given minBroadcastSize threshold or bigger, serializeMapStatuses requests the input BroadcastManager to xref:core:BroadcastManager.adoc#newBroadcast[create a broadcast variable].
+If the size of the result byte array is the given minBroadcastSize threshold or bigger, serializeMapStatuses requests the input BroadcastManager to core:BroadcastManager.md#newBroadcast[create a broadcast variable].

 serializeMapStatuses resets the ByteArrayOutputStream and starts over.